peteash10/2017-body-of-work/words/3 - Theoretical Areas of Interest.md

 Enquiry into the production and consumption of images in the 21st century is a dauntingly huge challenge.
 My process over the next few months will be to narrow my areas of interest to a manageable number of subjects suitable for the production of new work.
 Here is the current list of ideas and approaches.

+##Power

+Specifically the power the person holding or controlling the camera (and/or the resulting images) has over the subject.
+I'm particularly interested in how this power can be neutered or combatted, and how when that happens it is seen as dangerous or (worse) stupid.

+Examples:

+* Protesters photographing police photographers.
+* Selfies as an elimination of the photographer from the image making process.
+* Documenting CCTV and other surveillance infrastructure.

 ##Data-First Photography

 What does it mean to compose a photograph for the data it will capture, rather than for the aesthetic pleasure it will give?
 Where do these two overlap?